CMS Webinars, in collaboration with the Alliance for the Transformation of Musical Academe (ATMA)

 Life After Graduation: “What We Wish We Learned”

 Have you ever wondered what music students discover once they graduate and enter the professional world?
 Do you want to know what students REALLY want to learn during their musical studies?
 Get tips, tricks, and advice from current students and alumni from 5 different music schools.

 Ari Schwartz- Indiana

 Daniel Spearman- Oberlin

 Foundational Educational Training of 21st Century Musicians

-Join us on April 17th at 12:30 PM ET to hear from a wide variety of music professionals to learn about their careers and the skills key to their artistic identity.
-Topics will include the need for an updated core curriculum, and how we can supply students with the tools necessary for the 21st century job market.
-Register here.
+Hear from a wide variety of music professionals to learn about their careers and the skills key to their artistic identity.
+Topics included the need for an updated core curriculum, and how we can supply students with the tools necessary for the 21st century job market.

 Garrett McQueen- Podcaster/ Bassoonist/ Activist

 Anthony Branker- Rutgers/ Jazz, Music Education